xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 ## 7. Other

-#### 7.1 report problem
+### 7.1 Contributing
-XXL-JOB project is on Github，If you have any questions, you can ask questions at [ISSUES](https://github.com/xuxueli/xxl-job/issues/) You can also join the above technical exchange group;
+Contributions are welcome!
+Open a pull request to fix a bug, or open an [Issue](https://github.com/xuxueli/xxl-job/issues/) to discuss a new feature or change.

-#### 7.2 used records（record just for spread，Product is open source and free of charge）
+### 7.2 used records（record just for spread，Product is open source and free of charge）
 Record for spread product and product is free and open source.
 Welcome to [check in](https://github.com/xuxueli/xxl-job/issues/1 )on github.

-#### 7.3 Open source protocol and version
+### 7.3 Copyright and License
-Product is open source and free of charge，will provide free community technical support continuously,Personal or company internal free access and use.
+This product is open source and free, and will continue to provide free community technical support.
+Individual or enterprise users are free to access and use.

-XXL-JOB uses GPLv3 protocol to ensure the user's right of free use.
-The agreement avoids special risk of patent applications "the GPL assures that patents cannot be used to render the program non-free.（From GPLv3）".
+- Licensed under the GNU General Public License (GPL) v3.
-Copyright (c) 2015-present, xuxueli.
+- Copyright (c) 2015-present, xuxueli.

 ---
-#### donation
+### Donate
-scan it if want to support project，reward a cup of coffee to author:）
+To support the author, donate the author to buy a cup of coffee：）

 webchat:![输入图片说明](https://static.oschina.net/uploads/img/201707/07214300_qhxT.png "在这里输入图片标题")
 Alipay:![输入图片说明](http://images2015.cnblogs.com/blog/554415/201605/554415-20160513183306234-1939652116.png "在这里输入图片标题")